 I’m not a fan of press conferences.
-It must come down to the fact that I’m not a fan of the press per se, which is an arrogant enough reason to have pursued a career in the press since I was three.
+It must come down to the fact that I’m not a fan of the press per se, which is basically the reason I have pursued a career in the press since I was three.

-When it comes to the word “press”, if you take off the very WordPress platform I’m writing on and the idiotic pun intended, what I like much more is press officers.
+When it comes to the word “press”, if you take off the very WordPress platform I’m writing on and the silly pun intended, what I like much more is press officers.